 Both James and Bob are really likeable characters.
-James has made many mistakes in his life which he is open and candid about in this memoir.
+James has made many mistakes in his life which he is open and candid about in both memoirs.
 James is at heart a good guy and has been learning from the mistakes of his past.
-Though he has finally got himself off the streets and off heroine onto methadone James doesn’t start this memoir off with much hope.
-In steps Bob.
-An intelligent ginger tom with a lot of love and hope to give.
-The pair were pretty much made for each other and I loved reading about their transformative relationship.
+He has got himself off the streets and clean of drugs which it just great.
+James starts this second memoir off with more hope than the last but there are still more challenges for his to traverse but alongside him he has Bob which makes everything feel better even in the worst of time.
+Bob is of course still an intelligent ginger tom with a lot of love and hope to give.
+I think the pair are pretty much made for each other and I loved reading more about their transformative relationship.

 A Street Cat Named Bob was the brain child of literary agent Mary Pachnos who approached James and Bob while they were selling the Big Issue on the streets of London.
 James not long after sat down with the writer Garry Jenkins to form his life into a coherent story which is described further in this second memoir The World According to Bob.
 James may have been surprised to get one book published but with the huge success of the first memoir he now three books published which I think is amazing.
 Again the style of The World According to Bob is simple and easy; no pretensions are taken with the language used.
 It felt like James was given the freedom to use his own words as much as possible which meant again the memoir felt natural and contained a lot of the personality of James and Bob.
 I think their friendship has really inspired me as about a month ago I adopted a black cat called Bonnie from the RSPCA (she is currently curled up in the sun behind me as I type!).

 The World According to Bob is another utterly charming memoir of the touching and transformative friendship of James and his cat Bob.
 I highly recommend to all.